-Avocados are most popular in salads.
-This is followed by Hot Sandwiches and Cold Sandwiches.
+Salads are still the most popular dishes to find avocados.
+Followed by Hot Sandwiches and Cold Sandwiches.

 - Bru's Wiffle in Santa Monica, CA menus a Crispy Chicken Salad with California Avocados - Andrea McGinty, owner of Native Foods Café in Chicago, IL tosses Fresh California Avocados with kale, cabbage and apples for this on-trend Kale Salad with California Avocado salad